dssoc/dssoc.github.io/course.md

 ***Annotated Computer Code***
 <br/>
-At the end of each class on Thursday, I will upload the code we write together to the Github site linked above in order to help you practice your coding skills and, eventually, contribute to the code that we will write together as part of our group project.
+At the end of each Lab class, I will upload the code we write together to the Github site linked above in order to help you practice your coding skills and, eventually, contribute to the code that we will write together as part of our group project.
 <br/><br/>

 ***Stack Overflow***